 This course addresses the conventions and style of all forms of communications in chemistry: scientific writing, oral presentations, presentation of data in tables and figures.
 This course meets one hour each week.
-Prerequisite: CHEM-220.
-Must be taken concurrently with either CHEM-316 or BIOL-420.
-Permission of instructor required.
+Prerequisite: CHEM-220 minimum grade of C-.
 (ATTR: ARTS)